NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/code-based/index.md

 ```

 Similar to the exercise case in the Java example before, also in a Python there can be the requirement to get more observability information than the plain automatic instrumentation might reveal.
-This example will show a mixed mode auf automatic and manual instrumentation to achieve this behaviour and will already give a lookout to what will be covered in the dedicated `manual instrumentation` chapter.
+This example will show a mixed mode of automatic and manual instrumentation to achieve this behaviour and will already give a lookout to what will be covered in the dedicated `manual instrumentation` chapter.

 In this case we will custom instrument the already existing auto instrumentation and add a way to access the processed todo item on the frontend side of the application.